Achieving Change Together / Partnerships for Families (ACT/PFF)

 All ACT/PFF participants in need of child development services are provided with services through SHIELDS’ on-site Child Development Centers as well as Para Los Niños’ Childcare and Development Centers.
 The centers provide disadvantaged children the opportunity for normal, healthy, age-appropriate development.
 SHIELDS and PLN screen and asses each child to determine the need for intervention and referral.

-Participants receive evidence based parenting classes (Nurturing Parents) in both English and Spanish through our partner agency, Institute for Maximum Human Potential.
+Participants receive evidence based parenting classes (Nurturing Parents) in both English and Spanish.
 These classes are designed to develop and increase appropriate child-rearing skills for participants, utilizing both center and in-home models.

 Emergency Basic Family Needs funds are used to assist families with urgent daily life necessities.
 These services are provided only when these resources are unavailable to the family through any other means, and include food, clothing, transportation, furniture, and utility and housing assistance.